Stanford-AIMI/RRG24/index.md

 - You can choose to submit a short (4 pages) or a long paper (8 pages).
 - The shared task paper will undergo a "light" review process, focusing on aspects such as understandability, articulation, formatting, and overall style.
 - Send a one-paragraph summary to jbdel [at] stanford dot edu about your best system, as well as your paper name, so it can be included in the overview paper.
-- Make sure your paper contains the proper reference to
+- Make sure your paper contains the proper reference to:
+-
-1) The overview paper:
+**1) The overview paper:**
 ```bibtex
 @inproceedings{xu-etal-2024-overview,
     title = "Overview of the First Shared Task on Clinical Text Generation: RRG24 and {``}Discharge Me!{''}",